Banana peels can do wonders in the garden. Here are the 14 Banana Peel Uses you should know about!

 2. Brew a Compost Tea

 The lack of a compost pile shouldn’t deter you from feeding your garden your own organic fertilizer; simply drop some banana peels to a bucket filled with water and let it stay put for a few days.
-You will get a mineral-rich banana tea that will enrich your flower and vegetable beds with nutrients and promote the vigorous growth.
+You will get a mineral-rich banana tea that will enrich your flower and vegetable beds with nutrients and promote vigorous growth.
 If you want an instant tea here’s one more recipe to follow.

 3. Encourage Blooming in Plants

 The banana peels have a high concentration of potassium- the key nutrient that plants need to form big and bright blooms.
-Potassium also facilitates the transfer of nutrients and water between plant cells and protects them from the diseases.
+Potassium also facilitates the transfer of nutrients and water between plant cells and protects them from diseases.
 In a way, it allows the plants to prepare for the budding phase.
 Hence, a fermented banana peel mix makes a superb side dressing for plants.
 Instructions are here.

 4. Fortify Your Soil

 Give a direct jolt of nourishment to your garden soil by planting a banana peel or two in it.
 Just dip up a trench three inches deep and long enough to accommodate the peels.
 Lay them flat with the inside facing up and cover them with some soil.
 Over time, they will release vital nutrients like iron, calcium, potassium, and phosphorus.

 Not only the fruit flies this recipe will work on other flying insects too!